zabbix/zabbix/templates/net/mikrotik/mikrotik_CRS326-24S+2Q+RM_snmp/README.md

 ## Overview

-This template is designed for the effortless deployment of MikroTik CRS326-24S2QRM monitoring by Zabbix via SNMP and doesn't require any external scripts.
+The template for monitoring Switch MikroTik CRS326-24S+2Q+RM.

+Our fastest switch for the most demanding setups

 ## Requirements